VodkaAzFYR/TaskManagerProject2023/README.md

 # React + Vite

-Simple app to manage youre Tasks
+A simple task management application

-App is using Redux and routers
+The application uses Redux and routers